 Stepanova began going to local volunteer organizations, NGOs, and regional administrations and councils to meet people and offer her help.
 Soon, members of the Ukrainian parliament, ministers, and representatives of international media became her friends.
 “Some MPs truly surprised me by showing their human faces—many times they would come to IDP settlements with trucks loaded with food, medication, and other essentials,” and they came without journalists.

 She returned to destroyed Slovyansk immediately after its liberation.
 She became involved in volunteer activities and the social life of her town.
 “Once I was asked to accompany the Swedish Ambassador to Ukraine to basements where pro-Russian militia had kept prisoners.
 The ambassador’s brother was one of the International Committee of the Red Cross team who had been kidnapped and kept there for several days.
 It was horrible; the walls were scribbled with blood of prisoners.”

-In July 2014, the All-Ukrainian Charitable Foundation “The Right to Protection,” a Ukrainian NGO, invited Stepanova to join a project assisting internally displaced people, where she remains today.
+In July 2014 the Ukrainian NGO Right to Protection CF invited Stepanova to join a project assisting internally displaced people, where she remains today.
 She fears that someday she might be forced to leave home again, as the front line slowly moves toward Slovyansk.